schleierlab/mmw-cavity-paper-analysis/README.md

-# Raw data and analysis for _Optically accessible high-finesse millimeter-wave resonator for cavity quantum electrodynamics with atom arrays_
+# Analysis software for _Optically accessible high-finesse millimeter-wave resonator for cavity quantum electrodynamics with atom arrays_

-This repository contains raw data and analysis code for the paper entitled _Optically accessible high-finesse millimeter-wave resonator for cavity quantum electrodynamics with atom arrays_ ([arXiv:2506.05804](https://arxiv.org/abs/2506.05804)).
+This repository contains analysis code for the paper entitled _Optically accessible high-finesse millimeter-wave resonator for cavity quantum electrodynamics with atom arrays_ ([arXiv:2506.05804](https://arxiv.org/abs/2506.05804)).
-The code herein generates all the figures shown in the main text and supplementary material, and additionally shows how to analyze the raw data here.
+The code herein generates all the figures shown in the main text and supplementary material, and additionally shows how to analyze the raw data.
 We have tested this software with Python 3.12.

 Please direct any questions to <txz@stanford.edu>